 - If you have provided your principal with a birth certificate or hospital record.
 A baptismal record is not acceptable. - If you have a licensed physician's certificate of physical fitness to participate issued within 395 days preceding your current participation. - If you are doing passing work in all of your school subjects - If you have not competed in the same academic grade during a previous school year in the same sport.
-This is true whether or not you attended a member or non-member school. - If you transfer, you become eligible on the 11th day of attendance at your new school provided you have met all other eligibility requirements and your new school will allow you transfer to the season has started.
+This is true whether or not you attended a member or non-member school. - If you transfer, you become eligible on the 11th day of attendance at your new school provided you have met all other eligibility requirements and your new school will allow you to participate after the season has started.

-Please contact your school school team in a sport during the Karaman as the date practice may begin until your school's last contest.
+Please contact your school principal to determine your eligibility to participate on a non-school team in a sport during the IESA season for the sport.
+The IESA season is defined as the date practice may begin until your school's last contest.